We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - vomiting

 Cystic fibrosis is a long-term condition where mucus builds up in the lungs and digestive system.
-This can interfere with digestion and cause loose stools or diarrhea.
-Other symptoms include:
+This may interfere with digestion and cause symptoms like:

 - recurring chest infections